 Carrots are a favorite garden vegetable for many cool climate gardeners (myself included).
-The flavour of fresh garden carrots next to store bought carrots are incomparable!
-Don't start seeds indoors as transplanting carrots would interrupt their root development.
+The flavor of fresh garden carrots next to store bought carrots are incomparable!
+Don't start carrot seeds indoors as transplanting them would interrupt their root development.

 Carrot seeds are tiny.
-Choose a day with no wind to plant.
-Sprinkle lightly from 2 feet above soil for improved seed spacing.
+Choose a day with no wind to plant your carrots.
+Sprinkle seeds lightly from 2 feet above soil for improved seed spacing.
 Consider buying seed tape to assist with proper spacing.
 Either way you will need to do some thinning (pulling out seedlings that are too close together) to allow sufficient spacing for your carrots to grow well.
 Tip: Mix carrot seeds with sugar in a salt shaker to assist with even spacing of seeds.
 Keep carrots weeded well for best growth.
-For more on growing carrots click here.

 # 5 - Beans